NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 ssh-keygen
 ```
 5. At this point, you have a private/public key on the mac.
 We need to transfer it to the Raspberry Pi (which has rebooted and is waiting ).
 Type these two commands, one after the other:
-> The command uses the name of the rasperry pi which we just created (looper64).
+> The command uses the name of the Raspberry Pi which we just created (looper64).
 If you used a different name, replace "looper64" in the command below by the name you selected.
 ```
 cd ~/.ssh
 ssh-copy-id pi@looper64.local